 Since removing a connection now also removes the follow, here's a practical approach:

-1. Start with the obvious removals.
+- Start with the obvious removals.
 People you don't recognize, industries you've left, recruiters from jobs you didn't take.
 No follower value lost here.
+Not sure what counts as obvious?
+Here's a decision framework.

 Network Cleaner makes this process practical.
 You can browse all your connections in one place, filter by name, company, job title, or connection date, and select the ones to remove.
 The extension handles removal in the background with smart delays that keep your account safe.